 We have many treasures at SMC—and one was recently named a 2017 “Mid-Coast Literary Treasure" by the Ventura County Arts Council.
 The honoree was Emeritus instructor and poet Ellen Reich—Ellen was also recognized by the City of Malibu for this distinction.
 Congratulations!

 Film & Media Studies instructor Monique Matthews created a 60-second digital docu-series called extraORDINARY that explores everyday people excelling in their daily lives.
 There are six episodes in a season—and one includes SMC Workforce Dean Frank Dawson discussing his documentary Agents of Change.
-Check out the trailer here and the episodes—including the one on Frank—can be viewed here.

 And, the Los Angeles Review of Books published Strength to Strength: The Life and Ascent of Maya Angelou, a Q&A with the filmmakers of the award-winning PBS documentary Maya Angelou in “And Still I Rise”.
 The interviewer was, of course, Monique.
 Read the LARB article here.